IdenGit/check-list/README.md

-# check-list
+# Check List application

-Check list app
+Application for create and manage your checklists